Always From Scratch

 • Preheat oven to 375℉.
 In a large bowl, combine ricotta, egg, parmesan, ½ cup mozzarella, 1 teaspoon salt, ½ teaspoon black pepper, parsley, and the rest of the minced garlic.
 Mix well.

 • Using a spoon fill each shell with the ricotta filling.
 Spoon a layer of sauce into the pyrex dish.
 Place your stuffed shells into the pan.
-I like to place mine with the opening on the bottom and press each shell tightly up against one another until they are all stuffed into the dish.
+I like to place mine with the opening on the top and press each shell tightly up against one another until they are all stuffed into the dish.
 Top with the rest of the sauce and then add a layer of mozzarella.
 Bake in the oven for 20-25 minutes or until the cheese and sauce are bubbling.
 Serve hot!

 Notes